ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## Install KiCad

-The Electronic Design Automation (EDA) software used to design our Printed Circuit Boards (PCBs)
+The Electronic Design Automation (EDA) software used to design our Printed Circuit Boards (PCBs).
+Install the latest stable release of Kicad v6 and up.
+This guide was written for KiCad v6.

 1. Download KiCad: [kicad.org/download](https://www.kicad.org/download/)